 Buses per day

-National Express is the UK’s leading long-distance coach provider operating over 550 coaches per day and serving over 900 destinations across the UK.
-National Express also operates coach services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
-All National Express coaches have air conditioning and provide free WiFi access along with onboard entertainment.
-Most coaches come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
-For your coach to Manchester from London, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.
+National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
+National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
+All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
+Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
+You can select between three ticket types for the London - Manchester coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
+Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.

 There are plenty of buses to choose from when planning your journey from London to Manchester.
 The buses leave frequently throughout the day, almost every half an hour and sometimes with multiple buses departing at the same time in different stations.
 There are also a variety of destination bus stations to choose from, making it easier for you to plan your journey.
 The bus journey from London to Manchester can take between 3h50 and 6h30, giving you plenty of time to read the on-board magazine.
 Tickets are generally affordable and there are both direct and stop over buses available, and they operate every day of the week and you can find them on the Omio website.